VKCOM/statshouse/website/docs/overview/concepts.md

 the database than the rows of the Service A.

 Let's have a sampling factor (SF) = 10.
 It means that only one row out of 10 remains.
-* For the Service A: 9 of 10 data rows will not be sampled.
+* For the Service A: nine rows will be added to the database at a 100% chance, and one more row (the tenth one) — at a 90% chance.
-* For the Service B: only one row will not be sampled (at a 10% chance).
+* For the Service B: only one row will be added to the database (at a 10% chance).

 #### Tag-level budgeting: enabled